sashittal-group/CoEvoLink/README.md

 5. Generate visualization plots

 ### Running on Virion
+- Run `virion/virion_matrix.ipynb` for reproducing the interaction matrix predicted by CoEvoLink that are missing in the VIRION database.
-Please see `virion/simulation_notebook.ipynb` for details.
+- Please see `virion/simulation_notebook.ipynb` for details.

 ### Running on Bacteriophages
-Run `HostPredictionReview/plotting.py` to generate the *top-1/3 accuracy* comparison graph.
+- Run `HostPredictionReview/plotting.py` to generate the *top-1/3 accuracy* comparison graph.
-Run `HostPredictionReview/simulation_wish.py`, `HostPredictionReview/simulation_phist.py` and `HostPredictionReview/simulation_pblks.py` to observe the `top-k` result of integrating CoEvoLink with different methods.
+- Run `HostPredictionReview/simulation_wish.py`, `HostPredictionReview/simulation_phist.py` and `HostPredictionReview/simulation_pblks.py` to observe the `top-k` result of integrating CoEvoLink with different methods.